Frameworks with coordinated edge motions: Generic coordinated rigidity

+To prove Theorem \ref{thm:all-k} we need the following specialized fact from matroid theory.
+This can be found in \cite[Proposition 7.6.14]{bry}, for example.

-Hence, the $d$-dimensional coordinated rigidity matroid has the claimed matroid union structure. \end{proof} \begin{remark} The Matroid Union Theorem for linearly representable matroids (see \cite[Proposition 7.6.14]{bry}, for example) says that the union of two linearly representable (over $\RR$) matroids $M$ and $N$ on the same ground set is also linearly representable, and that a representation may be obtained by a matrix of the form $(DA, B)$ where the rows of $A$ represent $M$, the rows of $B$ represent $N$, and $D$ is a diagonal matrix of algebraically independent transcendentals.
+\begin{lemma} Let $M_1$ and $M_2$ be two linearly representable matroids (over $\RR$) on the same ground set.
+Then the matroid union $M_1\vee M_2$ is also linearly representable, and a representation may be obtained by a matrix of the form $(A,DB)$ where the rows of $A$ represent $M_1$, the rows of $B$ represent $M_2$, and $D$ is a diagonal matrix of algebraically independent transcendentals. \end{lemma}

-The $k$-coordinated rigidity matrix has this basic form, namely $(R(p) , \ones(c))$.
-However, only $p$ is generic, so what we have is a \textit{specialization} of the representation coming from the Matroid Union Theorem.
-Hence, we only know that the rank function of the coordinated rigidity matroid is bounded by that of the matroid union in Theorem \ref{thm:all-k matroid}.
-The other direction requires a step specific to the problem. \end{remark}

-\begin{proof}[Proof of Theorem \ref{thm:all-k}] We prove necessity using the reasoning sketched in Remark \ref{rem: union}.
-If $(G,c,p,r)$ is any generic $k$-coordinated framework in dimension $d$, then the rank of the rigidity matrix is upper-bounded by

-where $N$ is the transversal matroid induced by the $k$ colour classes of edges.
-This is because the rigidity matrix specializes a representation of the matroid union $M_d(G)\vee N$.